TRON-Bioinformatics/vafator/README.md

 **NOTE**: beware that unlike VCF files where genomic positions are 1-based, BedGraph positions are 0-based.
 The intervals in a BED file are half-closed.

-**NOTE 2**: local copy numbers may be float numbers **NOTE 3**: beware that no multiple test correction is applied to the power
+**NOTE 2**: local copy numbers may be float numbers

+**NOTE 3**: beware that no multiple test correction is applied to the probability and power calculations

 In order to integrate Hatchet copy numbers were multiple clones are considered, there is a specific command `hatchet2bed` that transforms a Hatchet .ucn output file into one BedGraph file as described above per sample.